WallarooLabs/wally/README.md

 ## Documentation

 Are you the sort who just wants to get going?
 Dive right into our [documentation][documentation] then!
-It will get you up and running with Wallaroo.
+It will get you up and running with Wally.

-More information is also on our [blog][blog-link].
-There you can find more insight into what we are working on and industry use-cases.

-> Wallaroo currently exists as a mono-repo.
-All the source that is Wallaroo is located in this repo.
+> Wally currently exists as a mono-repo.
+All the source that is Wally is located in this repo.
 See [repo directory structure][repo-directory-structure-link] for more information.

 You can also take a look at our [FAQ][faq].